 The Banishing “tells the true story of the most haunted house in England”.
 That would be Borley Rectory, made famous by Harry Price’s now debunked photo of a levitating brick.
 Price himself is a character in the film, although that’s about as close to the actual history of the building as the film gets.
 It even renames the building Morely for some reason.
 I’m more concerned about whether it’s a good story than if it’s a true one anyway.

-Director Christopher Smith (Severance, Triangle) and writers David Beton (Tower Block), along with Ray Bogdanovich and Dean Lines who had worked with Beton on The Hatton Garden Job get The Banishing off to a good start.
+Director Christopher Smith (Severance, Triangle) and writers David Beton (Tower Block, Confession), along with Ray Bogdanovich and Dean Lines who had worked with Beton on The Hatton Garden Job get The Banishing off to a good start.
 A clergyman kills his wife before hanging himself.
 Upon seeing the scene of the crime Bishop Malachi (John Lynch, Boys from County Hell, Hybrid) orders it covered up.

 Three years later, in 1938, Linus (John Heffernan, Eye in the Sky, The Loch) is the rectory’s new occupant.
 A former missionary he’s been tasked with getting the locals back in the pews, and money back in the collection plate.
 Joining him are his wife Marianne (Jessica Brown Findlay, Victor Frankenstein, Castlevania) and her daughter Adelaide (Anya McKenna-Bruce, Sense8).